 Ever since the Colombian government relaxed its campaign to eradicate the coca plant, Cocaine production has increased in Colombia, resulting in a cocaine surplus.
 This may explain the recent surge in cocaine trafficking and the record-breaking quantities of cocaine that U.S. authorities have been seizing.
 The drug bust in Philadelphia this month demonstrates that cocaine trafficking is still a vast and lucrative illegal enterprise.

 Cocaine is illegal to use or possess in the United States.
 The drug is addictive and has the potential to kill its users by causing heart attacks.
-Drug traffickers reap enormous profits by getting ordinary Americans addicted to cocaine.
-If you or someone you know is addicted cocaine, contact a dedicated treatment professional today for information on recovery centers which can help you or your loved one live a drug-free life.
+Drug traffickers reap enormous profits by getting ordinary Americans addicted to Cocaine.
+If you or someone you know is addicted Cocaine, contact a treatment provider today for information on rehabs.